Entire Mercosur out of Britain's travel red group, which is now focused solely on other LatAm nations

 In regional terms, the new decision places the entire Mercosur (Argentina, Brazil, Uruguay and Paraguay) plus Chile and Bolivia outside the red group.

-(Read also Arrival into UK made easier: it's all about country of origin being on red list or not — MercoPress )
+Read also: Arrival into UK made easier: it's all about country of origin being on red list or not

 According to the new rules, eligible vaccinated passengers “arriving from rest of world countries only need to take a day 2 test in England and will be able to just send a picture of their lateral flow test as a minimum requirement to verify test result accuracy and keep prices down once Day 2 tests switch to lateral flow later this month, followed by a free PCR if positive,” the British Government sdaid in a statement.